Applies to

 There are two ways to connect a sheet to a DataTable:

-- Add & update mode: Pull subsets of the data into a sheet from a DataTable.
-You can use filter criteria to narrow down the subset of data, map the DataTable data into the sheet columns, and control how changes to the DataTable apply to the sheet.
-Use add, update, and remove options to ensure your sheet matches the filter criteria defined in the connection.
-You can count on your sheet being up-to-date with the latest data from the DataTable.
+• Add & update mode: Pull subsets of the data into a sheet from a DataTable.
+You can use filter criteria to narrow down data, map into the sheet columns, and control how changes to the DataTable apply to the sheet.
+Use add, update, and remove options to ensure that your sheet matches the filter criteria defined in the connection.

 Changes made in the sheet don't sync back to the DataTable.